brendamiramontes/Sakila-Movie-SQL-Database/README.md

 ## Usage

-- **Presentation**: Open the PowerPoint presentation to view SQL questions and their corresponding answers.
+- **Presentation**: Open the PowerPoint pdf presentation to view SQL questions and their corresponding answers.
 Use this resource to assess my knowledge and problem-solving skills in SQL.
 The data visualization charts to understand how SQL queries can be used to derive meaningful insights from data.
 The visualization highlights key metrics and trends.

 - **SQL Queries**: Explore the SQL queries file to see the code behind the presentation and data visualization.
 Feel free to review, modify, or run the queries to analyze the data further.